jdh4/dark_notes/README.md

 ## Nsight Compute for Detailed GPU Kernel Profiling

+See the NVIDIA [documentation](https://docs.nvidia.com/nsight-compute/).
 This tool is available via the CUDA Toolkit on all of our clusters:

 ```
 module load cudatoolkit/10.2